quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 tokens in a play.
-This information comes from functions located in the `DramaAnalysis` package and gets automatically merged into the final `data.frame`.
+This information comes from functions located in the `DramaAnalysis` package and gets automatically merged into the final `data.table`.
 We will not use this information in the following experiments, but some of it might be useful for future experiments and, of course, additional features can be added freely.
 Now, have a look at the concrete code: